 Volunteers are needed throughout the year.
 You don't need to be a carpenter or plumber to help with planning activities, offering office support (filing and typing), fundraising activities, or helping to distribute homeowner applications.
 Come and join us.
 Your help is welcome.
 Of course, if you are a plumber or carpenter, sometimes we need your help during the year too-for emergency repairs.

-Christmas in April * St. Mary's County (an affiliate of Rebuilding Together) is grateful for every financial contribution (from $1 on up).
+Christmas in April * St. Mary's County is grateful for every financial contribution (from $1 on up).
 For our major financial donors, we have three levels:

-Donating at least $3000 or more before Saturday, April 27, 2013.
+Donating at least $3000 or more before the last Saturday in April.
 We want to help Christmas in April*St. Mary's County, Inc. purchase materials and supplies for repairing one home, get our group name on the back of the tee shirts, have our name publicized as a “County Builder” and get our group's name on a sponsor sign located outside the home we are financially sponsoring.

-Donating between $1000-$1999 before Saturday, April 27, 2013.
+Donating between $1000-$1999 before the last Saturday in April.
 We want to help Co-sponsor a home and help Christmas in April*St. Mary's County, Inc. purchase materials and supplies for repairing that home.
-We know as a co-sponsor we will be known as a “Neighborhood Builder” and we will be able to get our group's name listed with others on a sign.
+We know as a co-sponsor we will be known as a “Neighborhood Builder”.

 All prospective County Builders need to let Christmas in April * St. Mary's County know of their upcoming donation prior to February 28 in time to get on the volunteer tee shirts.